iOS and Android App Lifecycle Explained

-Software development generally follows a pre-determined process to deliver projects within a client’s required time frame, budget, and technical specifications.
+Software development follows a pre-determined process to deliver projects within a client’s required time frame, budget, and technical specifications.
 Zco is no exception to the rule.
 We follow an extensive mobile app development roadmap to help us craft high-quality software solutions for our clients.
-In this article, we’re going to walk you through the iOS and Android app lifecycle process, starting with the app’s concept and ending with the final quality assurance pass before the product is launched.
+This article will walk you through the iOS and Android app lifecycle process, starting with the app’s concept and ending with the final quality assurance checks before the product launches.

-The process starts with analyzing the client’s project requirements, confirming the desired device platforms, and key features to be incorporated into the app.
+The process starts with analyzing the client’s project requirements, confirming the desired device platforms, and incorporating critical features into the app.
 Project managers conduct a detailed study of the project and submit a project overview document to the client for approval.
 After verifying the project overview document, the client establishes the specifications they want to be integrated into the app.

-After the overview document has been verified, a project estimate is presented to the client, who fine-tunes the plan to suit their budget and timeframe.
+Once the document is verified, an estimate is presented to the client, who fine-tunes the plan to suit their budget and timeframe.
 Project plans are then prepared based on the approved estimate.
-Typical project plans depict the tasks to be accomplished in different milestones, resource names, duration, and start date and end date of each task.
-At the same time, our business analysts carry out detailed requirement analysis and prepare the User Requirements Document (URD) and screen designs with the app’s functionalities detailed.
+Typical project plans layout the tasks in different milestones, resource names, duration, and the start date and end date of each task.
+At the same time, our business analysts carry out a detailed analysis.
+After knowing how many people and what other assets we need the BA’s prepare the User Requirements Document (URD) and screen designs with the app’s functionalities.
 With the client’s final approval, the project transitions into the design phase.

-An app’s design defines the look and feel of the product and how users engage with it.
-Before starting project design, we conduct team meetings to discuss the URD and other documents received from the client.
-It helps the team to get an idea of what the clients expect from the app.
+An app’s design is the look and feel of the product and how users engage with it.
+Before starting the project design, we conduct team meetings to discuss the URD and other documents received from the client.
+It helps the team to get an idea of the client’s expectations.

 We execute the project design in two phases: UI/UX design and class design.
 UI designers prepare a prototype of the user flow or wireframes by combining concepts of the core screens.
-The initial class design is carried out by the respective project leads, and it’s then reviewed by the team.
+The initial class design is carried out by the respective project leads, and the team then reviews it.
 The development phase begins once the UI/UX design and class design are complete.

-The development phase involves implementing the project’s plans into action.
-Developers take the project’s requirements and write corresponding code to implement the required features.
-At this stage, all the app’s screens will be ready, and the functionalities will be developed and integrated into it.
-The coding process will start based on the class design and is broken down into a series of milestones.
+The development phase is implementing the project’s plans into action.
+Developers take the project’s requirements and write the necessary code for the required features.
+All the app’s screens will be ready at this stage, and the functionalities will be developed and integrated into it.
+The coding process will start based on the class design and is broken down into milestones.

-We follow agile development and waterfall development methodologies for creating apps where the functionalities are delivered through iterative releases that are presented to the client.
-This helps us to achieve a more refined product and an efficient project workflow by enabling us to efficiently allocate resources and meet project deadlines on time.
+At Zco, we follow agile development and waterfall development methodologies for creating apps.
+This involves developing the functionalities through iterative releases.
+These releases are then discussed with the client.
+This helps us to achieve a more refined product and an efficient project workflow by enabling us to divide resources and meet project deadlines on time.

-Development proceeds alongside product testing, code reviews, and quality assurance so that any errors or bugs in the program are caught at the earliest and rectified at each milestone.
+Development proceeds alongside product testing, code reviews, and quality assurance so that any errors or bugs in the program are caught early and rectified at each milestone.
 Client feedback and suggestions will be clarified and integrated into the app in each phase before moving on to the next milestone.
 This iterative process will continue until the release of the app.

 Once the app is tested and gets approval from the client, it is uploaded to its respective iOS and or Android app store.
-Pre-release checklists are executed before the app’s launch to ensure quality assurance procedures including source code reviews, memory leak testing, security testing, and performance analysis have been completed.
+Pre-release checklists are executed before the app’s launch to ensure quality assurance procedures.
+This includes source code reviews, memory leak testing, security testing, and performance analysis.
 Test engineers prepare release notes by including information such as core features, installation instructions, bug reporting capabilities, and required credentials.
 This process helps inform clients about the app’s finalized features upon release.

 When it comes to launching the app online, clients receive a pre-formatted app submission document.
-The upload engineer will provide the information given by the client to the respective app store’s listing application page and then submit the app for review.
+The upload engineer will provide the client’s information to the respective app store’s listing application page and then submit it for review.
 Finally, the app will be released to the public once it receives final approval from the app store’s administrators.

-While all projects will follow their own development roadmaps as dictated by their specifications, nearly all of them will adhere to the process outlined in this document.
-To learn about our mobile app development services and how you can develop your custom Android or iOS mobile app through this app lifecycle process, use the button below to contact one of our account executives.
+While all projects will follow their development road maps as dictated by their specifications, all of them will adhere to the process outlined in this document.
+To learn about our mobile app development services and how you can develop your custom Android or iOS mobile app through this app life cycle process, use the button below to contact one of our account executives.